 By talking openly, leading by example and setting clear expectations, you can help your teen make healthy choices about the place of alcohol in their life.
 These choices will help prevent them making decisions they’ll regret or getting into dangerous situations they wouldn’t be in if they were sober.

 Lead by example

-The behaviour of parents will inevitably influence the drinking habits of their children.
-The National Health and Medical Research Council (NHMRC) recommend that adults drink no more than two drinks per day, and no more than four drinks at a time.
-If your child sees you drinking responsibly – and not just drinking to get drunk – they will be more likely to adopt similar habits in their own lives.
+The drinking behaviours of parents will inevitably influence the drinking habits of their teen.
+The National Health and Medical Research Council (NHMRC) recommends that adults drink no more than two drinks per day in general, and no more than four drinks on any single occasion.
+If your child sees you drinking responsibly – and not just drinking to get drunk – they’ll be more likely to adopt similar habits in their own life.

-It’s important that your child feels like they can talk to you about these things.
-If you keep channels of communication open they will be more likely to approach you for advice, and you’ll be more aware of what they’re getting up to when they head out.
+It’s important that your child feels that they can talk to you about alcohol.
+If you keep the channels of communication open, they’ll be more likely to approach you for advice, and you’ll be more aware of what they’re getting up to when they head out.
 Try to initiate honest and open conversations with them, and ask them about their views on alcohol and other drugs to gauge what they think is appropriate behaviour.